bahrus/custom-enhancements/README.md

 this.resolved = true;
 ```

-The base class of these enhancements, ElementEnhancement, then, contains a reserved property, resolved:
+The base mixin, ElementEnhancement, then, contains a reserved property, resolved:

 ```JavaScript
 function ElementEnhancement(Base){